Will VBA Die in 2022? Is It Worth Learning? [Inside Scoop]

 OK, here’s the section you all have been waiting for.
 When is VBA going to go away?
-In my opinion, it will NEVER fully go away, but if I had to put a number to its remaining lifespan of relevance, I would say at least 15 years (that’s around 2035).
+In my opinion, it will NEVER fully go away, but if I had to put a number to its remaining lifespan of relevance, I would say it’s got at least another 15 years of solid usefulness.

 Let’s talk about company investments.
 Many companies both large and small rely heavily on VBA to automate tasks.
 I personally work with companies throughout the year implementing VBA solutions to automate tasks, making quite a big investment into the implementation of VBA.
 This can be anything from cleaning up data to customizing model protection, to driving a company-specific add-in.
 There’s just simply too much money/time invested into VBA automation throughout the world for Microsoft to fully get rid of it.